eliot58/grouche_contract/README.md

 ## 🏗 GroucheFactory Contract

-GroucheFactory is the factory contract responsible for authorizing and deploying individual Grouche company contracts.
+GroucheFactory is the factory contract responsible for authorizing and deploying individual Grouche initiative contracts.
 Only signed and verified requests from the authority public key can trigger a deployment.

 ## Messages